Cash Cash: Take It to the Floor (2008–2010)

-In early 2008, the group coalesced under the name Cash Cash, with members Jean Paul Makhlouf, Alexander Makhlouf, and Samuel Frisch.
-They came up with the name Cash Cash due to legal issues that arose from not trademarking their previous name 'The Consequence'.
+In early 2008, the group coalesced under the name Cash Cash, with members Jean Paul Makhlouf, Alexander Makhlouf, Samuel Frisch, and Anthony Villacari.
+They came up with the name Cash Cash due to legal issues that arose from not trademarking their previous name the Consequence.
 In an interview Jean Paul stated, "Basically we were in a previous group growing up and never thought to copyright the name because when you're a young local garage band, you don't have the money and don't think it really matters.
 Well after we signed our first record deal, it kind of did matter.
 We got hit with a ton of legal notices about it from the person who owned the name, and had this old agent trying to screw us over, so when putting the new group together out of frustration, I was like, we should just name this group 'Cash Cash' because every one is after our cash, and we don't have any yet."

+When their song "Party In Your Bedroom" started to get spun at the Angels & Kings club in New York City, the track garnered a lot of buzz and attracted the interest of several record labels.
 They signed with Universal Republic Records and soon after released an EP, Cash Cash, which reached number 24 on the Billboard Heatseekers chart.
-In 2008, the group toured with groups such as Tyga, Metro Station, Boys Like Girls, The White Tie Affair, and Forever The Sickest Kids.
+In 2008, the group toured with groups such as Tyga, Metro Station, Boys Like Girls, the White Tie Affair, and Forever the Sickest Kids.
 Their debut full-length album Take It to the Floor was released digitally on December 23, 2008, on iTunes by Universal Republic Records and physically on January 20, 2009, reaching number 31 on the Heatseekers chart.
-During the winter of 2008 and 2009, the group did a Hot Topic in-store tour with We The Kings and Hey Monday, performing acoustic songs and doing signings.
-In April 2009, Cash Cash toured with Kevin Rudolf, Hyper Crush, and Jeremy Greene on the Let it Rock tour.
+It was recorded the year prior at Anntenna Studios, Digital Heart Beat Studios and Fresh Kills Studio, with all 12 tracks mixed by Jean Paul Makhlouf.
+During the winter of 2008 and 2009, the group did a Hot Topic in-store tour with We the Kings and Hey Monday, performing acoustic songs and doing signings.
+In 2009, the band added Mike Doerr as a touring guitarist.
+In April 2009, the group released the album's lead single, "Party In Your Bedroom" to radio.
+That same month, Cash Cash toured with Kevin Rudolf, Hyper Crush, and Jeremy Greene on the Let it Rock tour.
 Cash Cash played the main stage at Bamboozle in May 2009 and then toured the United Kingdom opening for Cobra Starship.
 That summer they performed on the Vans Warped Tour.
-In fall of 2009 they toured with Family Force 5 and Breathe Carolina.
+During that Warped Tour, Doerr left group.
+In fall of 2009, they toured with Family Force 5 and Breathe Carolina.